 Jakob Berger (& his hat) is a California-native who champions the DIY mentality to a fault.
 From ukuleles to the furniture in his humble Los Angeles home, these hand-crafted relics all tell the story of a person with a strong need for one thing: to create.

 This gypsy-tinged indie-folk songwriter has been teaching himself a myriad of instruments for over a decade; starting on his dad’s old steel string guitar that was inherited from “Uncle Johnny,” Jakob has since been pouring all of his savings toward slowly accumulating instruments varying from accordion to cello, which culminated in a desire to craft his own instruments.

 He spent the better part of a year apprenticing at an African drum store in Los Angeles and taking stringed instrument-building courses in San Diego.
 Rather than settle down in either city, he distributed his belongings among friends and family and spent the night on various couches, guest rooms, closets, and trailers throughout the year.
 This hyper focus on learning to build instruments in addition to his nomadic lifestyle tendencies would become the fuel for his first full-length album.

 To date, he has been recognized by the State of California Senate for his achievements in lutherie, and continues to build ukuleles out of alternative materials such as gourds and tin lunch boxes.
-He has performed internationally in Germany, honing his finger picking by playing banjo for a theatre production, and has likewise travelled to Poland in order to develop cello music for an ensemble-devised theatre piece.
-He will be returning to Poland with the same group later this year (2017) for a performance of this work.
-Music videos for every song on the album are currently in development.
+He has performed internationally in Germany, honing his finger picking by playing banjo for a theatre production, and has likewise travelled to Poland alongside the Ghost Road Theatre Company in order to develop and perform cello music for their production, “Asterion.”